SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 - do not provide connectivity between LANS/over the Internet.

-- A switch operates on the data link layer of OSI model.
+- operate on the data link layer of OSI model.

 ![Switch](imgs/switch-cisco-catalyst-9200.jpg)

 ## Switch Functions

 A Switch primarily has four functions: Learning, Flooding, Forwarding, and Filtering:
-- **Learning:**  It will make all its decisions based upon information found in the layer 2 Header.
+- **Learning:**  It will make all its decisions based upon information found in the layer 2 Header (MAC Header).
     - Switches maintain a table in memory that matches MAC addresses to the switch's Ethernet ports.
 This table is called a **Content Addressable Memory (CAM) table.**:
        - The CAM address table starts out empty, and every time a Switch receives anything,it uses the **source MAC** and the switchport of the frame to build an entry in the MAC Address Table.
       - Sooner or later, as each connected device inevitably sends something, the Switch will have a fully populated MAC Address Table.
 This table can then be used to smartly forward frames to their intended destination.
 - **Flooding:**
-    - When the Switch receive a frame destined to a MAC address of which the Switch does not know the location it's duplicate the frame and send it out all ports.
+    - When the Switch receive a frame destined to a MAC address of which the Switch does not know the location it's duplicate the frame and send it out **all ports with the exception of source port.**

     - Flooding assures that if the intended device exists and if it is connected to the switch, it will definitely receive the frame.